-Disclaimer: Do your own research before you invest in mutual funds since these options come with brand-specific fine prints, terms and conditions.
+Disclaimer: Do your research before you invest in mutual funds since these options come with brand-specific fine prints, terms and conditions.

 Mutual funds do not come with any risk profile.

 Mutual fund investments also depend on the prevailing market situation.
 The profits and losses depend on whether the assets invested have grown or fallen in their value from the time you invested in the fund.
-Asset Management Companies or AMCs must disclose the level of risk for each fund for the investor's benefit.
+Asset Management Companies (AMCs) must disclose the level of risk for each fund for the investor's benefit.

 Only investment professionals should invest in mutual funds.